Between the River Inn and the River Isar

 - The largest conservation area in Tyrol (730 km2)

 Many animal and plant species typical of the Alps, such as golden eagles, sandpipers and the German tamarisk (a riparian forest plant), have a significant presence here.
-Due to the importance of its natural habitats, the Karwendel Alpine Park is also a member of Natura 2000, a European network of conservation areas which was set up to preserve Europe’s natural heritage.
+Due to the importance of its natural habitats, the Karwendel Nature Park is also a member of Natura 2000, a European network of conservation areas which was set up to preserve Europe's natural heritage.

 The Karwendel Nature Reserve is part of the Karwendel mountains, located mostly in Tyrol and to a lesser extent also in Bavaria.
-The reserve has a total area ofapproximately 543 km² and forms the core of Karwendel Alpine Park, which also includes the protected areas of the Bärenkopf, the Falzthurntal and Gerntal valleys, the Großer Ahornboden, the Martinswand, Solstein and Reither Spitze, Nordkette and Vorberg, the reserves at Eppzirl and Achental West, and the small conservation areas of Martinswand and Fragenstein.
+The reserve has a total area ofapproximately 543 km² and forms the core of Karwendel Nature Park, which also includes the protected areas of the Bärenkopf, the Falzthurntal and Gerntal valleys, the Großer Ahornboden, the Martinswand, Solstein and Reither Spitze, Nordkette and Vorberg, the reserves at Eppzirl and Achental West, and the small conservation areas of Martinswand and Fragenstein.

 As an independent massif, the Karwendel mountains are bordered by the Inntal Valley between Zirl and Jenbach to the south.
 The other natural borders of the Karwendel mountains are the Seefeld saddle to the west, the River Isar to the northwest, Walchenbach to the northeast, and the Achensee lowlands to the east.